dauwhe/pdm/README.md

 Perhaps the primary differentiation between WPUB and EPUB is packaging.

-There's no reason we couldn't update EPUB to use, for example, HTML in addition to XHTML.
+There’s no reason we couldn’t update EPUB to use, for example, HTML in addition to XHTML.
 Existing content would not become invalid.